insarlab/MintPy/docs/installation.md

 Background processing is possible using something like:
 `docker run -it -v /path/to/data/dir:/home/work/ mintpy:latest python /home/python/MintPy/mintpy/smallbaselineApp.py /home/work/smallbaselineApp.cfg`

-#### Notes: ####
+#### Notes ####
-  * The container may have strong permissions for directories you map to it.
++ The container may have strong permissions for directories you map to it.
-  * Container was built on insarlab/master - should be updated with new releases
++ Container was built on insarlab/master - should be updated with new releases
-  * Needs further testing and improvement - can be made smaller (use Alpine instead of Debian...)
++ Needs further testing and improvement - can be made smaller (use Alpine instead of Debian...)

 ### Notes on [PyAPS](https://github.com/yunjunz/pyaps3) ###